-A cool breeze blew through their open window, billowing the sheer curtains that hung.
-The sounds of birds chirping outside woke Charlotte as the sun was barely peeking over the horizon.
+A cool breeze blew through their open window and made the sheer curtains billow.
+The sounds of birds outside woke Charlotte as the sun barely peeked over the horizon.
 Travis was curled around her as he had been since they fell asleep.
 She snuggled into his arms and kissed the fingers that touched her face.
 Gently, he stirred and noticed that Charlotte was awake.

-“Mmm, good morning gorgeous,” he purred, kissing her shoulder.
+“Mmm, good morning gorgeous,” he purred and kissed her shoulder.

-“Good morning, honeybear,” she cooed back at him, relishing his tender affection.
+“Good morning, honeybear,” she cooed back at him.
+She snuggled close and relished his tender affection.

 “What’s on our agenda for today?” he asked.

-“What would you like to do, besides what you’re fixing to do now?” she giggled, fully aware they were going to get a late start, regardless of what they chose to do.
+“What would you like to do, besides what you’re fixing to do now?” she chuckled, fully aware they were going to get a late start regardless of what they chose to do.

-“Diving sounds good,” she said, turning to face him.
+“Diving sounds good,” she said and turned to face him.
 “When we get to it.”

-A couple of hours later, they were showered and dressed for the beach.
-Travis decided to do some windsurfing and Charlotte was okay with that.
-They grabbed towels, lotion, and water and took the shuttle to one of the more popular beaches, where they could rent a sailboard for the day.
-The beach looked extremely tropical, with palm trees swaying in the breeze, the scent of coconut and pineapple hung in the air, and the warm sand felt good on their feet.
+A couple of hours later they were dressed for the beach.
+Travis decided to windsurf and Charlotte was okay with that.
+They grabbed towels, lotion, and water and took the shuttle to one of the more popular beaches where they could rent a sailboard for the day.
+The beach looked extremely tropical with palm trees that swayed in the breeze, the scent of coconut and pineapple hung in the air, and the warm sand felt good on their feet.
 Charlotte set their belongings down in the sand and took an umbrella to provide some shade and relief from the heat.
-Travis rented a sailboard, but brought it up on the beach where Charlotte was sitting, rubbing lotion on her skin.
+Travis rented a sailboard but brought it up on the beach where Charlotte lounged and rubbed lotion on her skin.

 “Aren’t you going to windsurf, sweetie?” she asked.

-“I had to come and admire the local scenery,” he flirted, kissing her.
+“I had to come and admire the local scenery,” he flirted and kissed her.
 “That bikini is insane.”